gerard-sog/arma3-macvsog-columbia-scripts/README.md

 Adds a new ACE action to the OPFOR player in order to search for footprints in a configurable radius.
 Once footprints are detected, it will display a hint towards the freshest footprint.

+<summary> OPFOR Respawns </summary>

+OPFOR have a respawn of "MenuPosition".
+By default this shows them the respawn_east marker and nothing else.
+If you want to add respawns on the trackers, add the following code to the trackers "init" in the editor:

+[east, this, "Tracker"] call BIS_fnc_addRespawnPosition;

 </details>

 ### Tips